manasdas17/vhdl-experiments/README.md

 VHDL Experiments
 ================
 Experiments in VHDL created a while back.
-Built with GHDL.
-[Tutorials](http://www.youtube.com/user/edybond2) courtesy of Altera via edybond2.
+Built with GHDL. <a href="http://www.youtube.com/user/edybond2" target="_blank">Tutorials</a> courtesy of Altera via edybond2.
 No longer have the test cases.

 To Install GHDL on a Debian-based System
 ----------------------------------------